microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 # 1. Overview

-We integrate [Triton](https://github.com/openai/triton) to Deepspeed, which further accelerates inference in BERT-like models in float16 precision.
+We have integrated [Triton](https://github.com/openai/triton), an open source compiler for GPU programming, into DeepSpeed, which further boosts the inference speed of BERT-like models in float16 precision.
-In other words, Triton kernels can be used in DeepSpeed which leverages a recent open source compiler.
+With Triton kernels, DeepSpeed can achieve a latency reduction of 12~41% compared to the Huggingface transformers baseline, depending on the model, the query sequence length, and the underlying hardware (i.e., A100).
-Depending on the model, task-query (e.g., different sequence lengths in fill-mask task) and underlying hardware (i.e., A100), it has been shown to give a latency reduction of 12~41% as shown in Table 1.
+Table 1 shows the average P90 latency reduction for different models and GPUs.

 <div align="center">